Find the location closest to you - we have locations all around the city.

 They were easy and great!
 Will use again in the future!, In Madrid

-Where is the best places to stay and eat while in Madrid?
+Where are the best places to stay and eat while in Madrid?

 The most popular restaurants to visit are Sobrino de Botín, Museo del Jamón, and Corral de la Morería.
-Additionally, the highest ranked hotels within Madrid are Hotel Príncipe Pío, Hotel Francisco I, and Ayre Gran Hotel Colón.
-When traveling on a budget, the best hostels in Madrid are Motion Chueca, Mola!, and Las Musas.
+Additionally, the highest ranked hotels within Madrid are Ayre Gran Hotel Colón, Hotel Príncipe Pío, and Hotel Francisco I.

 Where are the best parks and nature attractions in Madrid?

-Madrid offers several scenic parks including El Retiro Park, Plaza de España, and Moorish Garden.
+Madrid offers several scenic parks including El Retiro Park, Plaza de España, and Bosque Sur.

 What are the best museums and historical attractions in Madrid?

 If you're looking for a good museum in Madrid, we recommend Royal Palace of Madrid, Prado National Museum, and The Temple of Debod.
 If you prefer to be outside, you can give yourself a walking tour and see some of Madrid's most popular historical attractions including San Francisco el Grande Basilica and monuments like The Temple of Debod, Alcalá Gate, or Fountain of Neptune.
-Lastly, you can enjoy the local ruin of Ermita de San Pelayo y San Isidoro or Restos Cerca del Arrabal.
+Lastly, you can enjoy the local ruin of Castillo de Chinchón, Castillo de Caudilla, or The Castle of Chinchón.

 Live Life Light